GENEALOGIES: Tracing lineages of Compromise

 1. A GENEALOGY OF THE COLOUR TEST CARD

-Pique Nique Pour Les Inconnues (2020) is a desktop tele-choral;
+Pique Nique Pour Les Inconnues (2020)

-BEHIND THE WHITE SHADOWS OF IMAGE PROCESSING (2017 - 2022)
+BEHIND WHITE SHADOWS OF IMAGE PROCESSING (2017 - ... )

 Shirley, Lena, Jennifer and the Angel of History.

-[[About the loss of identity, bias, image calibration and ownership]
+[[About the loss of identity, bias, image calibration and ownership]]

 INTRODUCTION